42-student-council/website/.github/docs/DOTENV.md

 # These are needed for 42OAuth configuration.
 # You can set these to empty strings, unless you
-# are directly working on 42OAuth-related code.
+# need to test 42-OAuth locally.
 # If that is the case, see 'Set Up 42OAuth'.
 CLIENT_ID=""
 CLIENT_SECRET=""